-Levothyroxine sodium tablets increases the response to oral anticoagulant therapy.
-Therefore, a decrease in the dose of anticoagulant may be warranted with correction of the hypothyroid state or when the levothyroxine sodium tablets dose is increased.
+Levothyroxine Sodium Tablets increase the response to oral anticoagulant therapy.
+Therefore, a decrease in the dose of anticoagulant may be warranted with correction of the hypothyroid state or when the Levothyroxine Sodium Tablets dose is increased.
 Closely monitor coagulation tests to permit appropriate and timely dosage adjustments.